 Step 6 - optional

-A twist is a strip of peel from a fresh, firm, good-looking lemon or orange.
-There are many ways to cut a twist.
+A twist is a strip of peel from a fresh, firm, good-looking lemon or orange. (click here for a how-to) There are many ways to cut a twist.
 You can use a vegetable peeler, a knife, or a channel knife.
 You can cut a long spiral or a fat wide piece or a small disc.
 Regardless, the point is for the essential oils just below the outer surface to be expressed into the glass over the surface of the drink.
 You accomplish this by aiming the twist into the glass and bending it with your fingers so as to spray out the oils.
-Afterwards, you can either place the twist in the glass as a garnish or discard it.
+Afterwards, you can either place the spent twist in the glass as a decoration or discard it.

 Tip: I often favor an orange twist for my bourbon Old Fashioneds and a lemon twist for my rye.
 Or one of each.

 Just so we’re perfectly clear: